 What is Juneteenth?

-The Juneteenth celebration commemorates June 19, 1865, when General Gordon Granger and 2,000 troops arrived in Galveston, Texas, to enforce the freeing of slaves.
-The celebration of Juneteenth (Emancipation Day) began in the streets of Galveston by the former slaves.
+The Juneteenth celebration commemorates June 19, 1865, when General Gordon Granger and 2,000 troops arrived in Galveston, Texas, to enforce the freeing of enslaved people.
+The formerly enslaved began the celebration of Juneteenth (Emancipation Day) in the streets of Galveston.
 Today, Juneteenth is celebrated by millions of people throughout the nation.

 What are the Freedmen’s Bureau Records?

-In March of 1865, the Federal Government created the Bureau of Refugees, Freedmen, and Abandoned Lands, later renamed the Freedmen’s Bureau.
-The goal of the Bureau was to help 4 million slaves make the transition to freedom.
+In March of 1865, the Federal Government created the Bureau of Refugees, Freedmen, and Abandoned Lands, more commonly referred to as the Freedmen’s Bureau.
+The goal of the Bureau was to help 4 million enslaved people make the transition to freedom.

 The Freedmen’s Bureau had vast responsibilities.
 It provided needful services including rations, medical care, employment assistance, and support for education.
 Two hundred hospitals were built and 4,000 schools were established.